 A huge benefit of guest posting is that it connects you with other bloggers. eTramping later invited me to participate in several collaborative posts.
 I later met some of the bloggers I guest posted for in the beginning, making some valuable connections.
 (By the way, eTramping still accepts external contributions.)

 Guest posts can seem like a bit of a time sink as you are also trying to get great content on your own blog, but they do pay off massively.

 I quite enjoy participating in collaborative posts as they require less writing (usually about 100-300 words instead of 500-800) and are easier to do (as I don’t have to think so much about an introduction or conclusion).
 For an example of a collaborative post (one that I contributed to) check out 35 Coolest Hostels From Around The World at eTramping.
 To participate in collaborative posts you need to develop relationships with other bloggers.
 It can take a while to end up on people’s mailinglists for contribution requests, so you might just have to write only full-length guest posts at first.

 A final traffic strategy to use, which would take a whole other post to dive into properly, is optimising your content for search engines.
 Learning to use Google Analytics and understanding the basics of SEO can do crazy things for your traffic… eventually.
-The problem with SEO is that it can take months, sometimes even a year, for any changes to pay off.
-So it’s more of a long game method that won’t be quite as relevant in the very early days of starting a blog.
+The problem with SEO is that it can take many months, even more than a year, for any changes to pay off.
+So it’s more of a long game method that won’t be quite as relevant in the very early days.

-- Getsitecontrol – pleasantly affordable widgets for your site which let you capture e-mails, promote products, conduct surveys, etc. My site uses about 6 of these in various places, and they’re now key to my growth success. (only $9 a month, which is way cheaper than the $50/m or so you have to pay for services like Unbounce etc.!)
+- Getsitecontrol – widgets for your site which let you easily capture e-mails, promote products, conduct surveys, etc. My site uses about 6 of these in various places, and they’re now key to my growth success.
+(And it’s much cheaper than services like Unbounce etc.!)